 Now both sides have diverged, and the repository looks like this:

 The command to execute the merge is the same as before.
 But in this case, Git prompts us to provide a commit message explaining why the merge is necessary.
 After you write and save the message using your choice of text editor, Git can complete the merge if there are no merge conflicts.
 Here’s what the repository looks like now:

 What happened?
 Since the two branches contained exclusive changes, a fast-forward wasn’t possible, so Git performed a three-way merge.
 It’s named "three-way merge" because, in order to figure out the merge result (e.g., which versions of the same file to pick when there are differences in each branch), Git has to look in three places: the current branch you’re in, the branch you’re trying to merge from, and the point at which they diverged.

-How Do I Merge a Branch into Master?
+How Do I Merge a Branch into controller?
 A Few Bonus Tips

-You’ve already seen that merging to a branch called master is just a matter of running git checkout master followed by git merge <other-branch-name>.
+You’ve already seen that merging to a branch called controller is just a matter of running git checkout controller followed by git merge <other-branch-name>.
 Those are the basics, at least.
 How and when to do it will depend on the branch strategy your team adopts.

 Before we wrap up though, here are some additional tips on merging that might come in handy.

 Imagine you want to integrate the changes from one branch with another branch, but you can’t or don’t want to merge the original commits as they are.
 Instead, you want to incorporate all of the changes into a single commit with a message that you choose.
 To do that, you just have to use the –squash option when merging:

 git merge --squash <branch-name>

 After running these commands, if there are no conflicts, Git incorporates the changes from the other branch and stages them but stops right before committing them.
 This way, you can unstage some of the changes, add and stage some changes of your own, and then commit them when you’re ready.